vitejs/vite/docs/guide/env-and-mode.md

 `.env` files are loaded at the start of Vite.
 Restart the server after making changes.
 :::

-Loaded env variables are also exposed to your client source code via `import.meta.env`.
+Loaded env variables are also exposed to your client source code via `import.meta.env` as strings.

 To prevent accidentally leaking env variables to the client, only variables prefixed with `VITE_` are exposed to your Vite-processed code. e.g. the following file: